Skip to main content

 Accrual basis

-For accrual basis books, sales are recorded only when an order is considered fulfilled (see Fulfillment tracking options above).
-Because of this, the way refunds, cancellations, or reversals are treated will depend on the fulfillment tracking method you selected.
+Using accrual basis, sales are recorded on the fulfillment date or the order date, depending on the selected method in your revenue recognition settings.
+Because of this, the way refunds, cancellations, or reversals are treated will depend on the revenue recognition method you selected.

 • This same treatment applies whether the order was refunded before or after the items were physically fulfilled.